slieb74/ds-train-test-split-nyc-career-ds-062518/README.md

 ## Bonus:
 ### Iterate over training size sets from 5%-95% of the total sample size and calculate both the training error (minimized rss) and the test error (rss) for each of these splits.
 Plot these two curves (train error vs. training size and test error vs. training size) on a graph.

+<p class='util--hide'>View <a href='https://learn.co/lessons/ds-train-test-split'>Residuals and Train Test Split</a> on Learn.co and start learning to code for free.</p>